 In addition, staying on the property also allows you the option to come back to your hotel room midday to rest up and recharge (which can be particularly helpful if you are wrangling kiddos).

-On the other hand, if Disney is just part of your Orlando adventure, you can certainly save money and check out nearby attractions such as SeaWorld or Cocoa Beach by staying in hotels by Disney World.
+On the other hand, if Disney is just part of your Orlando adventure, you can certainly save money, and check out nearby attractions such as SeaWorld or Cocoa Beach by staying in any of the best offsite Disney World Hotels

 Are There Campgrounds and RV Parks Near Disney World?